twallema/pySODM/docs/optimization.md

 ### Log posterior probability

-***class* log_posterior_probability(model, parameter_names, bounds, data, states, log_likelihood_fnc, log_likelihood_fnc_args, weights=None, log_prior_prob_fnc=None, log_prior_prob_fnc_args=None, initial_states=None, aggregation_function=None, labels=None)**
+***class* log_posterior_probability(model, parameter_names, bounds, data, states, log_likelihood_fnc, log_likelihood_fnc_args, start_sim=None, weights=None, log_prior_prob_fnc=None, log_prior_prob_fnc_args=None, initial_states=None, aggregation_function=None, labels=None)**

 **Parameters:**

-* **model** (object) - An initialized ODE or JumpProcess.
+* **model** (object) - An initialized `pySODM.models.base.ODE` or `pySODM.models.base.JumpProcess` model.
 * **parameter_names** (list) - Names of model parameters (type: str) to calibrate.
 Model parameters must be of type float (0D), list containing float (1D), or np.ndarray (nD).
-* **bounds** (list) - Lower and upper bound of calibrated parameters provided as lists/tuples containing lower and upper bound: example: `[(lb_1, ub_1), ..., (lb_n, ub_n)]`.
-Values falling outside these bounds will be restricted to the provided ranges before simulating the model.
+* **bounds** (list) - Lower and upper bound of calibrated parameters.
+Provided as a list or tuple containing lower and upper bound: example: `bounds = [(lb_1, ub_1), ..., (lb_n, ub_n)]`.
 * **data** (list) - Contains the datasets (type: pd.Series/pd.DataFrame) the model should be calibrated to.
-For one dataset use `[dataset,]`.
-Must contain a time index named `time` or `date`.
-Additional axes must be implemented using a `pd.Multiindex` and must bear the names/contain the coordinates of a valid model dimension.
+If there is only one dataset use `data = [df,]`.
+Dataframe must contain an index named `time` or `date`.
+Stratified data can be incorporated using a `pd.Multiindex`, whose index levels must have names corresponding to valid model dimensions, and whose indices must be valid dimension coordinates.
 * **states** (list) - Names of the model states (type: str) the respective datasets should be matched to.
+Must have the same length as `data`.
 * **log_likelihood_fnc** (list) - Contains a log likelihood function for every provided dataset.
+Must have the same length as `data`.
 * **log_likelihood_fnc_args** (list) - Contains the arguments of the log likelihood functions.
-If the log likelihood function has no arguments (`ll_poisson`), provide an empty list.
+If the log likelihood function has no arguments (such as `ll_poisson`), provide an empty list.
+Must have the same length as `data`.
+* **start_sim** (int/float or str/datetime) - optional - Can be used to alter the start of the simulation.
+By default, the start of the simulation is chosen as the earliest time/date found in the datasets.
 * **weights** (list) - optional - Contains the weights of every dataset in the final log posterior probability.
 Defaults to one for every dataset.
 * **log_prior_prob_fnc** (list) - optional - Contains a prior probability function for every calibrated parameter.
 Defaults to a uniform prior using the provided bounds.
 * **log_prior_prob_fnc_args** (list) - optional - Contains the arguments of the provided prior probability functions.
 * **initial_states** (list) - optional - Contains a dictionary of initial states for every dataset.
 * **aggregation_function** (callable function or list) - optional - A user-defined function to manipulate the model output before matching it to data.
 The function takes as input an `xarray.DataArray`, resulting from selecting the simulation output at the state we wish to match to the dataset (`model_output_xarray_Dataset['state_name']`), as its input.
 The output of the function must also be an `xarray.DataArray`.
 No checks are performed on the input or output of the aggregation function, use at your own risk.
-Illustrative use case: I have a spatially explicit epidemiological model and I desire to simulate it a high spatial resolutioni.
-However, data is only available on a lower level of spatial resolution.
+Illustrative use case: I have a spatially explicit epidemiological model and I desire to simulate it a fine spatial resolution.
+However, data is only available on a coarser level.
 Hence, I use an aggregation function to properly aggregate the spatial levels.
 I change the coordinates on the spatial dimensions in the model output.
 Valid inputs for the argument `aggregation_function`are: 1) one callable function --> applied to every dataset.
 2) A list containing one callable function --> applied to every dataset.
 3) A list containing a callable function for every dataset --> every dataset has its own aggregation function.
 * **labels** (list) - optional - Contains a custom label for the calibrated parameters.
 Defaults to the names provided in `parameter_names`.

 **Methods:**